joseph-a-levine/authoring/now/index.md

 > I've never understood how jazz composers choose the names for some of their pieces.
 It's not a universal problem: many standards from *The Real Book* fit their names perfectly.{% sidenote "real" "<q>Desert Air</q>, <q>Black Orpheus</q>, <q>Giant Steps</q> all fit their names perfectly.
 A short and fascinating history of *The Real Book* was featured in [99 Percent Invisible](https://99percentinvisible.org/episode/the-real-book/) recently." %} But for a lot of "art jazz", the track names on an album can apparently be randomized.
 Wayne Shorter's *Speak No Evil* comes to mind, but is definitely not the worst offender.
 My favorite part of my two trips to *Jazz at Lincoln Center* was that artists, more often than not, would introduce a piece with their motivation and intuition for it, rather than just the title.

 > This is just a pet peeve.
 But I really do appreciate it when artists lean the other way.
-Tracks on Nik Bärtsch's 2012 *Live* are named like variables I code in Python: ever track is entitled "Modul $int", except for the lead track, "Modul 41_17".
+Tracks on Nik Bärtsch's 2012 *Live* are named like my variables in Python: ever track is entitled "Modul $int", except for the lead track, "Modul 41_17".
 As best the listener can tell, these modules were uploaded directly from the live session to the record label.

 > The album is complex and funkish without ever being overwhelming.
 I listened to *Live* right after listening to Sam Brady Long's *Satie, Dilated*, in which Long reconfigures the Gymnopédies at 1/5th speeds.{% sidenote "satie" "As expected, this was great to fall asleep to." %} Coming off of that that, I was worried that an album branded as "minimalist Alpine jazz" would be too static or dull.
 But the minimalism is mostly present in Bärtsch's keyboard; the backing players, especially Björn Meyer on bass, keep the album flowing quickly.